elastic/connectors/docs/DEVELOPING.md

 - Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.
 - The user needs to set a profile with the AWS configure command.
-- Current version of the connector does not support S3 compatible vendors.
+- Currently the connector does not support S3 compatible vendors.

 ### E2E Tests